Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 31 Oktober 2025 10.17.12 UTC
+- WIB: Jumat, 31 Oktober 2025 11.33.23 UTC
-- WITA: Jumat, 31 Oktober 2025 11.17.12 UTC
+- WITA: Jumat, 31 Oktober 2025 12.33.23 UTC
-- WIT: Jumat, 31 Oktober 2025 12.17.12 UTC
+- WIT: Jumat, 31 Oktober 2025 13.33.23 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: nature
+Kategori: inspirational